evanpersinger/UWO-Agent/README.md

 The agent will start a REPL loop where you can ask questions about Western University courses.
 Type your questions and the agent will help you find the information you need.

+### Example Questions

+- "Can I take CS1027?" - Checks if you've met the prerequisites
+- "Search for psychology courses" - Finds courses matching your search
+- "What courses have I completed?" - Shows your course history
+- "Recommend courses for my program" - Gets personalized recommendations
+- "What are the prerequisites for MATH1000?" - Gets prerequisite information

 To exit the agent, type `exit` or press `Ctrl+C`.

 ## Project Structure